Upgrades to both the Hawley Road and Brookside junctions with Rugby Road are being constructed from April 2022.

-Improvements will also be made to pedestrian, cycling and residents parking facilities with various schemes around the Granville Road, Spa Lane/London Road and Coventry Road areas.
+Improvements to pedestrian, cycling and parking facilities with various provision around the Granville Road, Spa Lane/London Road and Coventry Road areas are also being considered.

 The improvements aim to maximise Hinckley’s economic potential by: